vedantthete/NuvioStreamsAddon/reddit_post.md

 If you encounter issues, you can DM me or comment below.
 Please understand that it may take time to find solutions or alternative providers.

+**Contributing to Development:**

+The Nuvio Streams GitHub repository is currently private.
+However, if you're a developer interested in contributing to the project (e.g., by helping to fix providers, add new features, or improve the codebase), please send me a Direct Message (DM).
+If there's enough interest, I'm open to making the repository public to facilitate collaboration!

 # Support Development

 If you find this addon useful and want to support its development: [**Buy Me a Coffee**](https://buymeacoffee.com/tapframe)